bkager/Tiny-node-cookbook/README.md

 I am assuming that readers understand JavaScript fundamentals, including the structure of the language, basics of how classes/inheritence work, asynchronous programming, and the Web APIs available in the browser; know some basic HTML/CSS; are comfortable using an IDE like VSCode; and have some basic familiarity with using a terminal and the command line.

 In many ways, this for myself.
-I'd like to feel like I have a more comprehensive grasp of Node, and having to explain a topic is a great way to find where you're missing pieces.
 Here's the stuff I wish had been explained more clearly when I started.

 Questions, suggestions, and corrections are very welcome.